Kupanta-Kurunta

-Kupanta-Kurunta of Arzawa

-Kupanta-Kurunta was the first recorded king of Arzawa, in the late 15th century BC.
-He was defeated by Tudhaliya I and Arnuwanda I. He then attacked Arnuwanda's restive vassal Madduwatta at Zippasla.
-He had a daughter, who married Madduwatta.

-Kupanta-Kurunta of Mira

-Another Kupanta-Kurunta was born in the 1330s or 1320s BC at Mira in western Anatolia, in one of the princely families.
+Kupanta-Kurunta was a king of Mira known for his involvement in Hittite geopolitics.
+He was born in the 1330s or 1320s BC at Mira in western Anatolia, in one of the princely families.
 His father joined a coup against king Mašḫuiluwa.
 The Hittite king Suppiluliuma I married Mašḫuiluwa to his daughter Muwatti and reinstalled him.
 Kupanta-Kurunta's father apparently died or was exiled soon after.
 Mašḫuiluwa then asked Suppiluliuma's successor Mursili II if he could adopt Kupanta-Kurunta as a son.

 Mira remained a Hittite ally against Uhha-Ziti of Arzawa; but two years after Mursili's eclipse (which would mean 1310 BC) Mira rebelled under influence from "Great-House-Father" (probably an adventurer from Masa).
 Mursili quashed this rebellion, transferred Mašḫuiluwa to a priesthood in Hittite territory, and installed Kupanta-Kurunta as king.

 In the early 13th century BC, Muwatalli II signed a treaty with Alaksandu of Wilusa.
 In it, he informed Alaksandu that he viewed Kupanta-Kurunta as the son of Muwatti and so a member of the Hittite royal family.

 Kupanta-Kurunta is possibly the recipient of the Milawata letter.

 Kupanta-Kurunta apparently supported Hattusili III over Hattusili's nephew Urhi-Tessup, "Mursili III".
 After Hattusili attained the kingdom, Kupanta-Kurunta received a letter from Pharaoh Rameses II which was copied to Hattusili.
 In it, the Pharaoh reassured Kupanta-Kurunta that Egypt remained a full ally of Hatti and entertained no plans to aid Urhi-Tessup in any further adventures.